dhellmann/pymotw/PyMOTW/bz2/index.rst

 Working with Streams
 ====================

 The in-memory approach is not practical for real-world use cases, since you rarely want to hold both the entire compressed and uncompressed data sets in memory at the same time.
 The alternative is to use BZ2Compressor and BZ2Decompressor objects to work with streams of data, so that the entire data set does not have to fit into memory.

 The simple server below responds to requests consisting of filenames by writing a compressed version of the file to the socket used to communicate with the client.
 It has some artificial chunking in place to illustrate the buffering behavior that happens when the data passed to ``compress()`` or ``decompress()`` doesn't result in a complete block of compressed or uncompressed output.

 .. warning::

-    This server has obvious security implications.
+    This implementation has obvious security implications.
 Do not run it on a server on the open internet or in any environment where security might be an issue.

 .. include:: bz2_server.py
     :literal: